angular/angular/aio/content/guide/example-apps-list.md

 Demonstrates the fundamental architecture of Angular applications.
 For more information, see [Introduction to Angular concepts](guide/architecture).

-### Setting the document title

-<live-example name="set-document-title"></live-example>

-Demonstrates customizing the document title in the browser.
-For more information, see [Set the document title](guide/set-document-title).

 ## Tour of Heroes tutorial application

 The Tour of Heroes is a comprehensive tutorial that guides you through the process of building an application with many of Angular's most popular features.